TranslationDecades-long track record in IP/Legal & Technical/Industrial Translation

 - To assure the quality you require, before we deliver a translation, we always have the work of the main translator checked by yet another translator.

-The Things We Commit Not to Do Set Apart from the Crowd
+The Things We Commit Not to Do Also Set Us Apart from the Crowd

-- We will not accept an assignment unless we have the in-house capability of assuring the quality before we send you the translation.
+- We will not accept an assignment unless we have the in-house capability of assuring the quality before we send you a translation.

 - Ethics and our commitment to quality prevent us from doing that.

-- We will not (and need not) scramble to the Internet in search of translators when we receive an order.
+- We will not (and need not) scramble to the Internet in search of translators when we receive your order.

 - We will not accept a job without knowing who will be doing the translation beforehand.